TheTexta/obsidian-main/BIOL111 - Lecture 2.md

 Populations are considered pools of [[Genotype|genotypes]] and [[Allele|alleles]].
 Frequency of [[allele]] is determined by counting one type and dividing by total [[Allele|alleles]].

 Quantitative:
-Most traits are not so discrete so instead they have quantitative ([[polygenic]]) variation.
+Most traits are not so discrete so instead they have quantitative ([[polygenetic]]) variation.
 A reason traits are not one or the other but there is a spread in between is explained through a quantitative approach to understanding genetic variation.